tari-project/rfcs/src/RFC-0314-VNCSelection.md

 The goal of this RFC is to describe the process for allocating Validator Nodes (VNs) to Validator Node Committees (VNCs)

 ## Intro
 Validator nodes will have to group themselves into Validator Node Committees for transactions/shard processing.
 Committees will be formed for each new transaction/shard processing.
-This committee needs to be determined randomly, and we use the VN_Key as this changes periodically and is random.
+This committee needs to be determined pseudorandomly, and we use the VN_Key as this changes periodically and is pseudorandom.
 Each VN will be allocated a unique and individual shard space to serve in as a VNC member.

 ## Committee Creation
 Because we have the base layer where each VN needs to publish a registration transaction, we can get base_node and miners to keep track of all active VNs.
 We represent all VNs in a (balanced) Merkle tree with the VN_keys as leaves.
 We declare a constant `COMMITTEE_SIZE` which can be changed in the consensus constants.
+For the sake of simplicity, `COMMITTEE_SIZE` MUST be an even positive integer.

+As per the Cerberus algorithm, validator nodes are responsible for managing _sub-states_, rather than contract semantics.
+A given instruction may involve dozens of sub-states, meaning that there are potentially dozens of non-overlapping committees that are required to reach a braided consensus.
-When a transaction is proposed, the shards for each substate determine the VN committee from the Merkle tree by finding the `COMMITTEE_SIZE / 2` VN_keys to the left and `COMMITTEE_SIZE / 2` VN_Keys to the right in the Merkle tree.
+Each committee is determined independently.
+For each sub-state, a committee is formed by taking the first  `COMMITTEE_SIZE / 2` VN_keys to the left and `COMMITTEE_SIZE / 2` VN_Keys to the right of the sub-state's shard address in the merkle tree.

 This makes it very easy to determine what shard space a VN needs to serve, which states the VN needs to sync from peers, and who has them.
 Because the second layer has a delayed view of the network.
 VNs can also know beforehand and prep to ensure they are ready when new block heights appear.

+An important edge case here that is implied but not listed, is that if the whole network is less or equal to the `COMMITTEE_SIZE`, then the whole network participates in the VNC.

 ## Committee proofs
 We construct the balanced Merkle tree from all active VN registration transactions and prune away all inactive ones.
 Because the [base node]s have to keep track